Florian-Wilhelm/Raspberry-Pi/Project-9/README.md

 ![XOSC-Pico-schematic](https://github.com/user-attachments/assets/e26b8412-464c-45ad-a165-2a458a1e6717)

 Supply thru Raspberry Pi Pin 2 (+5V).
 LCD connected for convenience, it consumes about 20 mA.
 External oscillator module consumes about 1.8 mA.
+Sorry for that wild looking assembly btw.

 Time bases are off, so modifications to the SW would be necessary.
 Hence values on the LCD are not correct, the implemented seconds counter (the value on the right) counts too fast (i. e.
 14.31/12.00 too fast).

 ![Current-external-XOSC-14-31MHz](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/988c4feb-8c54-445c-bd63-ad66318ac39c)